robba86/highlightScroll/README.md

 # highlightScroll

+Notice that you have to have the same amount of nav-items and sections to get this to work properly.

 1. To use the hightlight scroll functionality, add the css class ```.highlight``` to the ```a``` element in your menu.

 Like this: